 When configuring a feed or data source, sampling will occur to determine the type of data being ingested.
 If sampling determines the data to be in the EsriJSON format, additional properties for the EsriJSON configuration that can be specified.

 In certain cases, particularly when sampling individual Feature objects, additional location information might need to be configured if not present in the sample data.
 For example, it is common for geometry objects in an array of features to not include the spatial reference for each feature.
-When sampling a FeatureSet object, Analytics for IoT can derive the full location information and no additional configuration of location properties is necessary.
+When sampling a FeatureSet object, Velocity can derive the full location information and no additional configuration of location properties is necessary.

 Considerations and limitations